Colors of noise: Brownian noise

-Brownian noise, also called Brown noise, is noise with a power density which decreases 6.02 dB per octave (20 dB per decade) with increasing frequency (frequency density proportional to 1/f) over a frequency range excluding zero (DC).
-It is also called "red noise", with pink being between red and white.
+Brownian noise, also called Brown noise, is noise with a power density that decreases 6.02 dB per octave (20 dB per decade) with increasing frequency (frequency density proportional to }) over a frequency range excluding zero (DC).
+It is also called red noise, with pink being between red and white.

 Brownian noise can be generated with temporal integration of white noise.
-"Brown" noise is not named for a power spectrum that suggests the color brown; rather, the name derives from Brownian motion, also known as "random walk" or "drunkard's walk".
+Brown noise is not named for a power spectrum that suggests the color brown; rather, the name derives from Brownian motion.